 When I want a quick meal made with fresh ingredients, I make 15-Minute Creamy Avocado Pasta (from Oh She Glows).

 It doesn’t have to be.
 Certain vegan foods are expensive, but the basic, whole foods that are best for us — such as grains and legumes — tend to be quite affordable.

-One reason that vegan alternatives are more expensive than the animal products they replace is is that the meat, dairy, and egg industries are subsidized by the government.
-As more doctors and consumers come to recognize that animal products are not only dietarily unnecessary but also shown to be detrimental to health, our system of underwriting these industries is facing challenge.
+One reason that vegan alternatives are more expensive than the animal products they replace is because the meat, dairy, and egg industries are subsidized by the government.
+As more doctors and consumers come to recognize that animal products are not only dietarily unnecessary but also shown to be detrimental to health, our system of underwriting the animal agriculture industry is facing challenge.

 Q: Can dogs be vegan?